Patrice Lauzon: Controversies

 The coaches of the Ice Academy of Montreal (IAM), including Lauzon and his wife, have received criticism from skating fans online regarding the treatment of some of their students.

-In a 2022 French documentary about French Olympic champion ice dancers and IAM pupils, Gabriella Papadakis/Guillaume Cizeron, titled Le couple de feu, Papadakis claimed to have unexpectedly gotten pregnant around the same time that the 2021 World Championships took place.
-She said that as an elite athlete, this made her feel intense feelings of guilt.
-Two weeks following the discovery, Papadakis informed her coaching team at the Ice Academy of Montreal about her situation.
-She alleges that they were unsympathetic and simply told her to "deal with it and come back," making her feel as though she had no other choice but to have an abortion performed on her.
-Papadakis stated that this incident had a severe impact on her mental health.
+In a 2022 French documentary about French Olympic champion ice dancers and IAM pupils, Gabriella Papadakis/Guillaume Cizeron, titled Le couple de feu, Papadakis shared that she had gotten pregnant only weeks before the 2019 World Championships.
+She further opened up about feeling intense feelings of guilt over this as an elite athlete, alleging that after informing her coaching team at the Ice Academy of Montreal about her situation, they were unsympathetic and told her to "deal with it and come back," making her feel as though she had no other choice but to get an abortion.

 In fall 2023, Danish-Canadian ice dancer, Nikolaj Sørensen, a long-time student of the IAM, was investigated by Canada's Sport Integrity Commissioner for the alleged sexual assault of an American figure skating coach and former skater in 2012.
 American journalist Christine Brennan would report this in USA Today days before the 2024 Canadian Championships.
 As a result, Sørensen and his partner, Laurence Fournier Beaudry, would withdraw from those national championships, however, they were still assigned to compete at the 2024 Four Continents Championships and the 2024 World Championships, attracting outrage and media attention.
 Despite this, Fournier Beaudry/Sørensen's coaching team continued to stand by them with Marie-France Dubreuil even giving an interview shortly before the World Championships, saying, "These are allegations that have left no one indifferent.
 It has turned a lot of lives upside down.
 Nik continues to follow the investigation process and respects to the letter [what is asked of him].
 It is not up to us to judge and discriminate.
 For him, for Laurence, for everyone, it was a big shock."
 In October 2024, Sørensen would be found guilty by Canada's Sport Integrity Commissioner of sexual maltreatment and six-year suspension was ultimately issued by Skate Canada.
+In her 2026 memoir, Pour ne pas disparaître, Gabriella Papadakis shared that IAM's decision to continue supporting Sørensen despite the allegations against him was the reason she decided to cut ties with her former coaches.

 In November 2024, French-Estonian ice dancer and IAM trainee, Solène Mazingue gave an interview, alleging that she had been sexually assaulted by Russian-American ice dancer, Ivan Desyatov, while in Zagreb, Croatia for the annual Golden Spin of Zagreb competition in December 2023.
 She would accuse her IAM coaches of not taking her claims seriously, alleging that she had confided in Dubreuil and detailed what had happened to her.
 Mazingue further alleged that Dubreuil promised to report the incident to SkateSafe and the leaders of Team USA.
 However, this was not followed through for the U.S. Center for SafeSport did not receive any report about the alleged incident until September 2024, which Mazingue filed herself.
 This would result in Desyatov being suspended from competing indefinitely one month later.